galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 # Unsupervised

+Unsupervised approach focuses on exploring and discovering patterns in the data without prior knowledge or assumptions.
+This method employes techniques such as dimensionality reduction and clustering to reveal inherent structures and relationships within the metabolite profiles.
+Unsupervised approach is useful when the specific patterns or classes within the data are not known beforehand, allowing for unbiased exploration of the data and potential identification of novel patterns or subgroups.
+However, unsupervised approach may require additional validation and annotation steps to assign biological meaning to the discovered patterns.

+> <details-title> Gaps </details-title>
+>
-Our tables have many gaps, some features weren't detected in some samples... but it doesn't mean they actually aren't there... so we revisit the data trying to recover them, we do another round of peak picking without any noise filtering, but only on specific place (specified by m/z and rt ranges from already analysed data)
+> Our tables have many gaps, some features weren't detected in some samples... but it doesn't mean they actually aren't there... so we revisit the data trying to recover them, we do another round of peak picking without any noise filtering, but only on specific place (specified by m/z and rt ranges from already analysed data)
+>

-**TODO** show example of table with many gaps, comment on them
+> **TODO** show example of table with many gaps, comment on them
+>
+{: .details}

 ## Recover weaker signals